Last Updated February 3, 2022

 The British Virgin Islands

-This British overseas territory applies no income tax, capital gains tax, inheritance or gift taxes, land or housing taxes, wealth tax, sales tax, or VAT.
+This British overseas territory and island nation applies no income tax, capital gains tax, no corporate income tax, inheritance or gift taxes, land or housing taxes, wealth tax, sales tax, or VAT.

 While getting a work permit in the BVI can be a rather bureaucratic process, obtaining a residence visa as a self-sufficient person is quite easy and can be obtained in less than a month in most cases.